Mastering is one of the key determining factors of how your finished song will sound.

 Look out for any rumble and hum from bass instruments as they will easily make your mix sound dull.

-Also make sure to check mid range instruments/vocals and see that you don’t have them conflicting with either the high range or low range frequencies.
+Also make sure to check mid range frequency elements like vocals and see that you don’t have them conflicting with either the high range or low range frequencies.

 Lastly check your high range vocals/instruments and make sure that they are also not conflicting with any mid range and low range frequencies.